nishammahsin/react-like-library/chapters/chapter-1.md

+# ReactDom/createRoot

-The code is a simple implementation of the `createRoot` function that takes a `container`` as an argument and returns an object with a render method.
+The code is a simple implementation of the `createRoot` function that takes a `container` as an argument and returns an object with a render method.
-The render method takes an element as an argument and sets the `innerHTML`` of the container to a string that contains the element wrapped in a span tag.
+The render method takes an element as an argument and sets the `innerHTML` of the container to a string that contains the element wrapped in a `span` tag.

 ```javascript
 const createRoot = function (container) {